-- Real-time performance monitoring of DS1 signals in both directions of transmission - Non-intrusive access to real-time performance monitoring data (CPE-provided SF or ESF signal) - Easy access to stored DS1 PM data using the Craft port, 11-bit inband commands, or Facility Data Link (FDL): - Performance statistics (current, 25-hour, 48-hour, and 31-day) - Sectionalized events for all four legs of DS1 transmission - Blockage Indicator (a quality-of-service summary statistic for the NET-TX and CPE-TX transmission legs at the DS1 interface)

-- Easy access to stored HDSL2 PM data

-- AIS-CI insertion toward the network upon detection of incoming LOS or AIS at the network interface

-- RAI-CI insertion toward the network upon receiving RAI from the CPE, if the signal from the network is not impaired

-- Loopback toward the network with AIS insertion to the CPE equipment

-- Adaptive frame format conversion if enabled in:

-- SF to ANSI T1.403 ESF

-- Non-standard to standard ANSI T1.403 ESF

-- AT&T PUB 54016 to ANSI T1.403 ESF

-- Easy access to remote provisioning:

-- Non-intrusive, FDL using TL1 commands

-- Intrusive, using 11-bit payload commands
+- Real-time performance monitoring of DS1 signals in both directions of transmission - Non-intrusive access to real-time performance monitoring data (CPE-provided SF or ESF signal)

+- Easy access to stored DS1 PM data using the craft port, 11-bit inband commands, or Facility Data Link (FDL): - Performance statistics (current, 25-hour, 48-hour, and 31-day) - Sectionalized events for all four legs of DS1 transmission - Blockage indicator (a quality-of-service summary statistic for the NET-TX and CPE-TX transmission legs at the DS1 interface) - Easy access to stored HDSL2 PM data - AIS-CI insertion toward the network upon detection of incoming LOS or AIS at the network interface - RAI-CI insertion toward the network upon receiving RAI from the CPE, if the signal from the network is not impaired - Loopback toward the network with AIS insertion to the CPE equipment - Adaptive frame format conversion if enabled in: - SF to ANSI T1.403 ESF - Non-standard to standard ANSI T1.403 ESF - AT&T PUB 54016 to ANSI T1.403 ESF - Easy access to remote provisioning: - Non-intrusive, using FDL-embedded TL1 commands - Intrusive, using 11-bit payload commands

 Network Elements (NE), such as the ADA T3AS test and performance monitoring system, can be used to collect the performance monitoring data to allow full-time surveillance of the DS1 signal.
 By installing T3AS at a network boundary, such as Interexchange Carrier (IEC), Point of Presence (POP), and a remote unit at the network interface, the Local Exchange Carrier (LEC) can monitor the performance of its portion of the network and rapidly sectionalize circuit problems.
-By sectionalizing problems in its network, the LEC knows, without external involvement, what trouble exists as well as the responsible party.
+By sectionalizing problems in its network, the LEC knows, without external involvement, what problem exists as well as the responsible party.

-PAYLOAD RETRIEVAL OF MARGIN AND PULSE ATTENUATION PARAMETERS
+PAYLOAD RETRIEVAL OF MARGIN/LOOP ATTENUATION PARAMETERS

-The H2TU-C has been enhanced with a new feature that allows an upstream test center to retrieve information on the circuit's margin and pulse attenuation.
-This is accomplished by issuing an intrusive 16-bit inband command DBDB (1101 1011 1101 1011) from the test center towards the line unit.
-The command is patterned after the 16-bit intelligent repeater loopback commands described in "Loopback Test Procedures" on page 55.
-The command must be sent for at least 5 seconds.
-The circuit may be armed.
+The H2TU-C-388 List 2F has been enhanced with a feature that allows an upstream test center to retrieve information on the circuit's margin and loop attenuation.
+This is accomplished by issuing an intrusive 16-bit inband command (DBDB hex) from the test center towards the line unit.
+The DBDB command is patterned after the 16-bit intelligent repeater loopback commands described in the Loopback Test Procedures, starting on page 56.
+The command must be sent for at least 5 seconds, prior to which the circuit must be armed.
 The line unit must be in the NLOC network loopback state before the retrieval command is issued.
-After detecting the 16-bit command, the line unit generates and returns a specific number of bit errors indicating a specific combination of margin and pulse attenuations as listed in Table 11 on page 28.
+After detecting the 16-bit DBDB command, the line unit generates and returns a specific number of bit errors indicating a specific combination of margin and loop attenuations as listed below in Table 10.
 The error burst occurs every 20 seconds for as long as the DBDB command is being received.
-The error burst response always reflects the most recent performance parameters.
-If the HDSL2 loop is down, LOSW, a response corresponding to a margin of 5 or less, will be sent.
-This command is a permanent feature of the List 3F and cannot be disabled.
+The error burst response always reflect the most recent performance parameters.
+This command is a permanent feature of the H2TU-C and cannot be disabled.